NiklasRosenstein/docker-remote/docs/tutorial_02.md

 ENTRYPOINT python scraper.py
 ```

-Now we can run this composition with Docker-remote.
-Note that the `data`
+Now we can run this composition with Docker Compose.
+Since we are inside the
+Docker Remote Shell, what this will actually do is first go through the Docker
+Remote wrapper for the preprocessing steps.

-volume of the `db` service will be automatically mapped to a directory
+Note that the `data` volume of the `db` service will be automatically mapped
-in the project directory that is automatically created for your composition.
+to a directory in the project directory that is automatically created for your
+composition.
+If your project directory on your host is `/home/docker-remote/`
+then the database volume will be mounted at `/home/docker-remote/webscraper/data`.

 ```
-$ docker-remote -p webscraper compose up -d
+$ docker-compose up -d
-$ docker-remote -p webscraper compose logs scraper -f Attaching to myapp_scraper_1 scraper_1  | https://google.com
+$ docker-compose logs scraper -f
+Attaching to myapp_scraper_1
+scraper_1  | https://google.com
 scraper_1  | https://www.google.de/imghp?hl=de&tab=wi